Menu

-Brad Urquhart, PhD (London, Ontario) - President
+Brad Urquhart, PhD (London, Ontario) - Past-President

 Brad Urquhart is Associate Professor in the Department of Physiology and Pharmacology and Associate Dean, Basic Medical Sciences Undergraduate Education at Western University.
 Brad has previously served on the CSPT scientific program committee and is currently the treasurer of CSPT.
 His research investigates mechanisms for variability in drug response and toxicity in kidney disease.